-Hej, my name is Nils Löwhagen, and I completed my bachelor's studies in Mechanical Engineering – Management at the Vienna University of Technology.
-You can probably tell by my name that I have a Swedish Background, but I mostly grew up in Germany.
-When I was fourteen, my family and I moved to North Carolina on the east coast of the United States.
-Completing the International Baccalaureate Programme at an American High School primed me for an internationally oriented career.
-That is part of the reason why I chose Stockholm to study in a culturally diverse environment, and I am thrilled to give you some insights into my life at KTH.
-Currently, I am in my second year in the master's programme Production Engineering and Management.
+Nils completed his bachelor's studies in Mechanical Engineering – Management at the Vienna University of Technology.
+Nils mostly grew up in Germany.
+When he was fourteen, he moved with his family to North Carolina on the east coast of the United States.
+Completing the International Baccalaureate Programme at an American High School primed him for an internationally oriented career.
+That is part of the reason why he chose Stockholm to study in a culturally diverse environment.

 Why did you choose this master's programme at KTH?

 After completing my bachelor's, I applied to several different master's programmes in slightly different fields.
 However, what made me choose this programme at KTH, was the unique focus on manufacturing and the possibility to select the elective courses freely according to my interests.

 What are the best aspects of your programme?

 The part that I like the most about this programme is the close cooperation with the industry.
 Almost all courses have guest lectures held by professionals from companies around Stockholm that provide insights into their work.
 Besides that, the professors are always open to questions and easily accessible.
 The courses are structured by varying assignments, and written exams are not the only measure of a student's performance.

 Have you chosen a specialization track within the programme?